 - Crumble the topping over rhubarb and bake until golden, about 45 minutes.

-Other great ways to use rhubarb
+Other great rhubarb recipes

 Photo credits: Jeremy Keith, stu_spivack, Whitney, Katherine, Meal Makeover Moms via Flickr